pdagrawal/ml_playground/readme.md

 # ML PLAYGROUND

-ML playground is a web-platform that allows users to interact with machine learning algorithms from the browser.
-Users can upload any dataset, select a model, configure features and interact with the model by providing the test data.
+ML playground is a web platform that allows users to interact with machine learning algorithms from the browser.
+Users can upload any dataset, select a model, configure features, and interact with the model by providing the test data.

 Features:
 * Users can upload the dataset in csv, xlsx file format.
-* Users will have flexibility to select different ML algorithms to train the model.
+* Users will have the flexibility to select different ML algorithms to train the model.
-* Supports Support Vector Machine, Multiple Regression, Decision Tree and Logistic Regression ML algorithms.
+* Supports Support Vector Machine, Multiple Regression, Decision Tree, and Logistic Regression ML algorithms.
-* Users will have option to specify features to train the model.
+* Users will have the option to specify features to train the model.
-* After training the model, user will be able to interact with the model by providing test samples.
+* After training the model, the user will be able to interact with the model by providing test samples.

 Architecture:
 ![image](https://github.com/pdagrawal/ml_playground/assets/20897894/383cdb15-d54a-4356-97d5-3fa3a94f7084)